go-task/task/docs/docs/usage.md

 Task will compare the checksum of the source files to determine if it's necessary to run the task.
 If not, it will just print a message like `Task "js" is up to date`.
-You will probably want to ignore the `.task` folder in your `.gitignore` file (It is there that Task stores the last checksum).

 If you prefer this check to be made by the modification timestamp of the files, instead of its checksum (content), just set the `method` property to `timestamp`.